adopted girl

 For Black Girls Like Me

 A moving, personal account from the author based on her experience as a black girl adopted by white parents.
 Makeda is an eleven year old girl who loves her family immensely but she struggles with feeling like she really belongs.
-She develops a close connection with a school friend who is also adopted into a mixed-race family.
+She develops a close connection with a school friend who is also part of a mixed-race family.
 But when her family moves across country, Makeda's struggles are exacerbated.
 In this complex, coming-of-age, award-winning work, identity, sisterhood, and family are interwoven themes that warrant reflection.

 I Can Make This Promise